Published June 5, 2015 | Updated January 11, 2023

 Even if Customer X in the above example goes through with the deal, there’s a lingering sense of dissatisfaction that could be avoided with an integrated approach to financing the solution.

 What that means is choosing financing that covers new and used equipment on the same agreement, with the same terms.
 It also means financing that doesn’t leave the customer on the hook for software, maintenance, and other integral pieces of the solution.

 Here’s the takeaway.
-If you’re offering integrated office solutions, take the extra step and offer integrated, convenient financing, such as LEAF, which covers 100% of end-to-end solutions, including installation, software, training, and maintenance.
+If you’re offering integrated solutions, take the extra step and offer integrated, convenient financing, such as LEAF, which covers 100% of end-to-end solutions, including installation, software, training, and maintenance.
 With one affordable monthly payment and zero hassle, customers get complete solution packages with everything they need to be productive — and you get the sale.